top of page

 2013, 2015, and 2017.
 The 1st Armored Brigade Combat Team deployed to Europe in

 support of Operation Atlantic Resolve for two years beginning in 2016, then two 9-month rotations to Korea in late 2018 and late 2020.
-Then in early 2022, rotated to Europe as a show of force in response to Vladimir Putin’s invasion of Ukraine.
+Then in early 2022, it rotated to Europe as a show of force in response to Vladimir Putin’s invasion of Ukraine.
 The 2nd Light Infantry Brigade deployed several times to Africa.
-In 2017, the brigade transferred back to a Armored Brigade Combat Team and deployed to Europe in support of operation Atlantic Resolve in 2020.
+In 2017, the brigade transferred back to an Armored Brigade Combat Team and deployed to Europe in support of Operation Atlantic Resolve in 2020.

 Today, the 3rd Infantry Division serves as the "armored fist" of the XVIII Airborne Corps.
 The Division's current organization includes a division headquarters and headquarters